Skip to main content

 • emotional

-Reviews indicate a mixed emotional response, with some players finding the story boring and lacking depth, while others appreciate the emotional investment and personal challenges that enhance their understanding of the game's concepts.
-Overall, the emotional engagement varies significantly among players, with some feeling a strong connection through experimentation and learning, while others remain disengaged.
+Reviews highlight a mixed emotional experience, with some players finding the story lacking and boring, while others appreciate the deep emotional investment and personal challenge that comes from engaging with the game's concepts.
+The contrasting perspectives suggest that emotional engagement may vary significantly among players.

-• “Boring story (if it can be called a story).”
+• “The story is incredibly boring, if it can even be called a story.”

 • character development